serverlessworkflow/specification/examples/README.md

 #### Description

-This example shows off the switch state and the subflow state.
+This example shows off the switch state and the subflow action.
 The workflow is started with application information data as input:

 ```json
     {